nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 1. If `throttleState` is `NOT_THROTTLED`, then check that the event was emitted.
-Otherwise check that the event was throttled (not emitted).
+Otherwise, check that the event was throttled (not emitted).

 Add a function `computeResult` to `Tester.cpp`.